-WINNER: Panasonic G85
+Runner Up: Panasonic G85

 So that’s what I think is the best camera for YouTube.
 Be it a vlog, talking head video or for travel.
 Particularly if you’re just starting out or perhaps your like me looking to upgrade from a point ans and shoot.

 Share?
 Share!
 What do you think?